tarekziade/blog/entries/web-servers-bench.rst

 .. image:: http://blog.ziade.org/fastgevent_requests.png

-A connection refused error is very fast to come back ! :)
+A connection refused error is very fast to come back! :)

 Chaussette + meinheld
 :::::::::::::::::::::

-Wooo meinheld is awesome !
+Wooo meinheld is awesome!

 The RPS is is *slightly* better :